colevscode/tidal-cv/README.md

 Follow the calibration procedure below.

 Optional: adjust supercollider's latency.
 The default is `0.02`.
 I bump it to `0.05` to give the server a little more time to process events, and ensure the cv synths can correctly output the signal.
+Example: `s.latency = 0.05`.

 ## Usage